 - Let it soak in.
 Leave the oil to soak in, overnight if possible, or for at least a few hours.

 - Remove the excess.
-If the board feels oily or sticky, buff off any remaining oil with a clean dry cloth or paper towel.
-Enjoy your beautiful wooden boards!
+If the board or your spoons feel oily or sticky, buff off any remaining oil with a clean dry cloth or paper towel.

 Want more smart tutorials for getting things done around the home?